‘The Real Housewives Of Orange County’ Season 12 Begins Filming With New Wife?

 — Bravo Connoisseur (@BRVOconnoisseur) March 12, 2017

-At the time of the tweet, no other details were given about Peggy, but there have been other photos of the rumored new housewife shared on Twitter, and in one particular photo, shared by Real Housewives 101, the woman was seen with a few family members.
+At the time of the tweet, no other details were given about Peggy, but there have been other photos of the rumored new housewife shared on Twitter and in one particular photo, shared by Real Housewives 101, the woman was seen with a few family members.

-Real Housewives 101 also appeared to break the news of Peggy’s identity in the first place, revealing her last name as “Sulahian.”
+Real Housewives 101 also appeared to break news of Peggy’s identity in the first place, revealing her last name as “Sulahian.”

 Earlier this month, All About the Real Housewives shared details about Peggy Sulahian, revealing the alleged new member of The Real Housewives of Orange County would be joining returning housewives Tamra Judge, Vicki Gunvalson, Shannon Beador, Meghan King Edmonds and Lydia McLaughlin for the series’ 12th season.
 The outlet also noted that Sulahian was an Orange County resident who reportedly sells Rodan & Fields beauty products.
 There have also been reports of a career in real estate.